-The most common injury among those who practice the sport is called swimmer's shoulder, which affects up to 70 percent of competitive swimmers, said Dr. Scott A. Rodeo, co-chief of the Sports Medicine and Shoulder Service at Hospital for Special Surgery in New York City, who recently spoke at a hospital conference on endurance athletes.
+The most common injury among those who practice the sport is called swimmer's shoulder, which affects up to 70 percent of competitive swimmers, said Dr. Scott A. Rodeo, co-chief of the Sports Medicine Service at Hospital for Special Surgery in New York City, who recently spoke at a hospital conference on endurance athletes.

 Typically, swimmer's shoulder is caused by an overuse injury, said Rodeo, who is also chairman of the USA Swimming Sports Medicine Committee.
 "If you think about a competitive swimmer's number of stroke revolutions per day, per week, per month, per year, it's phenomenal.
 We're talking about half a million stroke revolutions per year."

 Shoulder pain from swimming is most often triggered by tired muscles, deterioration of the rotator cuff tendon (tendonosis), pressure on the rotator cuff as the arm is raised, or looseness in the shoulder muscles and ligaments.